 - After connecting the iPhone to the PC using a lightning cable, launch the Finder/iTunes.

-- Press and hold the Power and Volume Down button for 8 seconds.
+- Press and hold the Power and Volume Down buttons for 8 seconds.

 - When the iPhone screen goes black, and the computer shows the iPhone, that means it is in DFU mode.